 With the introduction of the IR35 public sector changes in 2017 and the upcoming roll out in the private sector in April 2021, much attention has been drawn to the alternative models in which agencies and end-hirers can utilise.
 One of the most talked about models is Professional Services or the Statement of Work (“SoW”) model, which offers both a solution to end hirers’ IR35 headaches whilst also providing an opportunity for agencies to extend their service offering to end hirers.

 What is a Statement of Work?

-A statement of work is a contract between an agency and end-hirer for the provision of services.
-The key difference here from a typical agency and end-hirer relationship is, under the arrangement the role of the agency moves from the supply of labour to managing and delivering the end-hirer’s projects/agreed deliverables.
-In this scenario the agency would assume responsibility for the overall output of the service as the end-hirer has outsources a service or project to the agency.
+A statement of work is a contract between two companies, for the provision of services.
+The key difference here from a typical agency and end-hirer relationship would be, under the arrangement the role of the agency moves from the supply of labour to managing and delivering the end-hirer’s projects/agreed deliverables.
+In this scenario the agency would assume responsibility for the overall output of the service as the end-hirer has outsourced a service or project to the agency.

 For example, end-hirer ‘A’ requires 3 cleaners to assist with the cleaning of their offices; they request that Agency ‘B’ supplies them with 3 workers to come and clean the offices, who will be provided with cleaning equipment by the end-hirer and paid an hourly fee for their services.
 This would be a supply of labour.